Freddie Mercury

 At the Freddie Mercury Tribute Concert for AIDS Awareness, Queen at Wembley Stadium (20.04.1992)

-Queen stopped performing for a while, but in 2008 Brian May and Paul Rodgers recorded the studio album "The Cosmos Rocks," which peaked at number five on the UK album chart.
-That same year, the band began a new tour, starting with a charity concert in Kharkiv.
+After a hiatus, Queen returned in 2008 when Brian May and Paul Rodgers released "The Cosmos Rocks," which climbed to number five on the UK charts.
+That same year, they launched a new tour, kicking off with a charity show in Kharkiv.

 At the Queen concert with Adam Lambert (2017)